SomeStupidStuff/SomeStupidDotfiles/README.md

 Vimrc is kind of dirty but is readable
-Nvim looks beautiful but you may need to reinstall vim-plug to port to other systems
+Nvim looks beautiful but you may need to reinstall vim-plug to port to other systems Nvim alt is a custom neovim config, no plugins, no dependencies.
+The color scheme _darkret_ is based off of Atom's one-half dark theme.

 Terminal is [alacritty](https://github.com/alacritty/alacritty)
 Alacritty config is based on gruvbox but is tweaked for more vibrant colors